Providing Parkinson's Care

 As a family caregiver, it is important that you attend to your own health needs and find ways to engage in activities to aid in stress reduction and self-care.
 In the face of advancing Parkinson’s disease, many caregivers slowly take on increasing responsibilities and have few opportunities for meaningful breaks.

-Upon completion of The Family Caregiver Respite Program application, approved caregivers will work with our social worker to create a respite plan and explore other resources to support their caregiver role.
+Upon completion of the application, approved caregivers will work with PRO staff to create a respite plan and explore other resources to support their caregiver role.
 Funds must be used within 12 months.

 Caregiver Education